gregdan3/gregdan3.github.io/pages/toki-pona/sona/pre-predicates.md

 ::: info

-You can use a pre-predicate with itself in the predicate, such as saying **mi wile wile**!
+You can use a pre-predicate with itself in the predicate, such as saying [mi wile wile]{.tokipona}!
 This is not common, because the pre-predicate usually does what you need.

 :::